Date Visited: 5/7/2019

 Next week we trace the path of the missing machinery to the Dunlawton Sugarmill where dinosaurs also roam!

-Until then, take care and enjoy the journey!
+Until then, watch our video of the ruins for a closer look, and as always … take care and enjoy the journey!

 Sugar Mill Ruins